richardsteeluk/Arma3-DGFS-Simulation/README.md

 In Arma 3, this system is simulated with a combination of 'states'.
 In short, if you are shot anywhere in a 'lethal' area i.e the torso or the head, you will immediately fall unconscious and a loud BEEP will sound from your character.
 You will remain this way for 30 minutes, unless woken up at a medical facility by a medic.
 You will still receive normal ACE wounds so will need to be treated for those wounds too.

+On the King's Rangers server, players will not die but will only go unconscious.
+However, if this is used in an environment with deaths enabled, the MILES beep and wake up option will not happen if the shot kills the unit.
+Furthermore, this system will not treat damage such as that received from a car collision or helicopter crash as a MILES 'hit'.
+That's just a normal injury.

-**This implementation does not work with AI but it can be changed to work with AI**
+**This implementation does not work with AI on the King's Rangers server but it can be changed to work with AI**

 ## To be Considered